THERE ARE MANY THINGS IN LIFE

 Gender

-HPV doesn’t discriminate.
-Men and women are equally at risk of getting an HPV infection.
+HPV doesn’t discriminate between the sexes.
+Men and women who are sexually active are equally at risk of getting an HPV infection.

 Condoms

-Condoms may not be enough to protect you against HPV – they only protect the area they cover.
+Condoms or dental dams may not be enough to protect you against HPV – they only protect the area they cover.

 Relationship